crad23/Abstract-Oscillators/README.md

 We have also used advanced methods of Hamiltonian simulation through block-encoding based methods.
 We tried Qubitization methodology (which work very well for our toy cases) which can be found [here](https://github.com/virajd98/Abstract-Oscillators-Pvt-/blob/main/ToyQubitization.ipynb), as well as the QSVT methodology for Hamiltonian simulation that can be found [here](https://github.com/virajd98/Abstract-Oscillators-Pvt-/blob/main/QSVTapproach.ipynb).

-The execution on real hardware has been done for Qubitization based methodology for a simple case, which can be found [here](https://github.com/virajd98/Abstract-Oscillators/blob/merge-private-repo/HardwareSimulationwithQubitization.ipynb).
+The execution on real hardware has been done for Trotter based methodology and Qubitization based methodology for simple cases (to avoid lengthy running times), which can be found [here](https://github.com/virajd98/Abstract-Oscillators/blob/merge-private-repo/OptimizationKineticEnergyEstimation.ipynb) and [here](https://github.com/virajd98/Abstract-Oscillators/blob/merge-private-repo/HardwareSimulationwithQubitization.ipynb).

-Resources estimation in terms of circuit depth, circuit width and number of 2-qubit gates should be made and compared across several hardwares has been done.

 3) **Optimization of the solution found in step 1 for the most adequate hardwares**

+Resources estimation in terms of circuit depth, circuit width and number of 2-qubit gates has been made and compared across several IBM based hardwares.
+We have tried to optimize our quantum programs for IBM based hardware executions, for both Qubitization [here](https://github.com/virajd98/Abstract-Oscillators/blob/merge-private-repo/OptimalQubitizationKineticEnergyEstimation.ipynb) and Trotter methods [here](https://github.com/virajd98/Abstract-Oscillators/blob/merge-private-repo/OptimizationKineticEnergyEstimation.ipynb).

 **Final Deliverables:**